-The decision to add power to a rustic setting, and location of transformer boxes adjacent to natural trails, may have had been different if people have been involved in the decision.
+The decision to add power to a rustic setting, including location of transformer boxes adjacent to natural trails, might have been different if people had been involved in the decision.

 The decision to use asphalt, which negatively impacts the environment, might have been different if people had been involved in the decision.